Religious violence in Nigeria: Maitatsine

 In the late 1970s and early 1980s, there was a major Islamic uprising led by Maitatsine and his followers, Yan Tatsine that led to several thousand deaths.
 After Maitatsine's death in 1980, the movement continued some five years more.

 1990s

-In 1991, the German evangelist Reinhard Bonnke attempted a crusade in Kano, causing a religious riot leading to the deaths of more than a dozen people.
+In 1991, the German evangelist Reinhard Bonnke was accused of attempting to start a crusade in Kano, causing a religious riot leading to the deaths of more than a dozen people.

 2000s–2010s

+In early May 2004, militiamen from the mainly Christian Tarok ethnic group attacked the town of Yelwa in Nigeria's Plateau state.
+The raid targeted the town's Muslim community, composed mainly of Hausa and Fulani members.
+Following the attack, a Red Cross official reported that, based on survivor accounts and physical evidence, the death toll was estimated to be over 600 people.

 Since the restoration of democracy in 1999, secular governments have dominated the country at the federal level, while the Muslim-dominated Northern Nigerian states have implemented strict Sharia law.
 Religious conflict between Muslims and Christians has erupted several times since 2000 for various reasons, often causing riots with several thousands of victims on both sides.
 Since 2009, the Islamist movement Boko Haram has fought an armed rebellion against the Nigerian military, sacking villages and towns and taking thousands of lives in battles and massacres against Christians, students and others deemed enemies of Islam.